alizayan684/Multi_Channel_Signal_Viewer/README.md

 ## Features

-- Browse & View A Signal File (Make Sure Its Format & Extension Are The Same As The Files Inside `signal` Directory)
+- Browse & View A Signal File (Make Sure Its Format & Extension Are The Same As The Files Inside `signals` Directory)

 - Play, Pause & Rewind The Signal